George Tenet: CIA career

 Tenet was appointed Deputy Director of Central Intelligence in July 1995.
 After John Deutch's abrupt resignation in December 1996, Tenet served as acting director.
 This was followed by the reluctant withdrawal of Anthony Lake, after it became apparent to Lake that his nomination had been successfully blocked by Republicans in Congress.
 Tenet was then officially appointed Director on July 11, 1997, after a unanimous confirmation vote in the Senate.

-While the Director of Central Intelligence has been replaced by an incoming administration since Jimmy Carter replaced DCI George H. W. Bush, Tenet served through the end of the Clinton administration and well into the term of George W. Bush.
+While the Director of Central Intelligence has been replaced by an incoming administration since Jimmy Carter replaced DCI George H. W. Bush, Tenet served through the end of the Clinton administration and well into the first term of George W. Bush.
 In 1999, Tenet declined to reveal the overall budget for intelligence operations (including the CIA) which was a departure from his release the previous two years.
 This later led to criticism from government transparency advocates.

 Tenet embarked on a mission to re-energize the CIA, which had experienced a relative loss of status following the end of the Cold War.
 The number of agents recruited each year had fallen to an all-time low, a 25% decline from the Cold War peak.
 Tenet appealed to the original mission of the agency, which had been to "prevent another Pearl Harbor", i.e. to predict where danger might come from in the post–Cold War world.
 Tenet focused on potential problems such as "the transformation of Russia and China", "rogue states" like North Korea, Iran, and Iraq, and terrorism.